How to Use K-means for Big Data Clustering?: Introduction

-The goal of cluster analysis is to organize a collection of entities into subsets, called clusters, by similarity of entities in the same and/or by dissimilarity of entities in different clusters~\cite{Bagirov2008}.
-These two criteria are called homogeneity and separation, respectively.
-Cluster analysis has a large variety of applications in different areas, including information retrieval, pattern recognition and classification~\cite{Mukhamediev2021}, network analysis of complex or community networks, vector quantization and data compression, data mining and knowledge discovery, document clustering~\cite{Kozbagarov2021, Akhmetov2021} and image segmentation.
+The goal of cluster analysis is to organize a collection of entities into subsets, called clusters, by similarity.
+Cluster analysis methods have proven to be a powerful tool for data mining.
+These methods solve the problem of unsupervised classification of patterns and have numerous applications in different areas such as pattern recognition~\cite{Ng2019}, pattern classification~\cite{Gallego2022}, image retrieval and recognition~\cite{Yu2019}, multimodal learning~\cite{Hong2015}, data mining and knowledge discovery~\cite{Kozbagarov2021}, network analysis~\cite{Dzamic2019}, document clustering and data compression~\cite{Selosse2020}.
+The application of cluster analysis assumes the existence of a cluster structure in the analyzed data~\cite{Adolfsson2019}.